yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 XH2Yndjv6Ks3XEHGaSMDhUMTAMZTTWv5nEN958Y7VMyQXBCJVQmM
 ```

 **B.** This m/44’/5’/0’/0 extended private key synthesis approach, derived from the same cryptographically weak brain wallet, also protects the confidentiality of the master seed.
-However, extreme care must still be exercised to protect the confidentiality of extended private keys starting with xprv or tprv.
+However, extreme care must be exercised to protect the confidentiality of extended private keys starting with xprv for BTC or tprv for TEST.
 A compromise of the confidentiality of m/44’/5’/0’/0 for this Dash example will likely compromise the funds for up ~4 billion synthesized addresses.
 ```
 % echo  'xprvA1WXgcvxV7XFB3AghW8E2jtn442wKsXZJtLa5wvKgjGtzGYQmtcUs33nhT4kWy7ARnWwnppyY79RQS7TjHYmvSeu1xWns9wEB81zLq34MjQ' | bx hd-private -i 0 | bx hd-to-ec | sed 's/$/01/' | bx base58check-encode -v 204
 ```